dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.0.0 =
+- Add: New PHP API filter `wallets_api_available_balance` now retrieves the balance of a user/coin pair that is not currently reserved in pending transactions or exchange trades.
+- Add: When placing a new `move` or `withdraw` transaction, the new *available balance* is checked, rather than the total account balance.
+- Add: When executing a pending `move` or `withdraw` transaction, the new *available balance* is checked, rather than the total account balance.
+- Add: The `[wallets_balance]` shortcode now also displays the *available balance* if it is different from the *total balance*.
+- Add: The *user profile* section now displays both the total and the available balance for each coin that a user holds.
+- Add: The *User Balances* admin screen now displays both the total and the available balance for each coin that a user holds.
+- Change: Always show coin selection dropdown in frontend, even if only one coin is available.
+- Change: In `[wallets_withdraw]` UI only show coins that are not known to be fiat.
+For fiat withdrawals, use `[wallets_fiat_withdraw]` in the upcoming release of the Fiat Coin Adapter.
+- Change: CoinMarketCap exchange rates provider can now use an API key to conform with latest changes to the 3rd party API.
+Only retrieves information about enabled coins, thus reducing bandwidth requirements and improving performance.
+Falls back to retrieving exchange rates for top 100 coins if no API key is provided.
+- Improve: Coingecko exchange rates provider can now retrieve information about only enabled coins, thus reducing bandwidth requirements and improving performance.
+- Improve: In Exchange Rates admin page, the debug views contents can now be easily copied to the clipboard.
+- Improve: In cases where a theme has loaded an old version of knockout.js, the plugin does not strictly require the `ko.tasks` object.
+(However it is recommended that the latest version of knockout is used with the plugin.)
+- Change: When placing a new `move` or `withdraw` transaction, the plugin no longer uses MySQL table locks as these are not strictly necessary.
+The hazard for race conditions is at transaction execution, not placement.
+- Fix: `do_move` JSON API now accepts optional `__wallets_move_tags` argument again.
+- Improve: `do_move` and `do_withdraw` JSON APIs no longer write to logs if the *comment* optional argument is not specified.
+- Improve: `do_move` and `do_withdraw` JSON APIs check explicitly if required arguments are passed.
+- Change: Cron job is now using custom-built semaphore locks instead of relying on MySQL table locks when executing `move` and `withdraw` transactions.
+This allows for extensions to hook into the new filter `wallets_api_available_balance` and do DB queries while the protected code is running.
+- Improve: Compacted some CSS rules.

 = 3.9.4 =
 - Add: Can now force the plugin to generate deposit addresses for all users in advance.